 The Facts Behind Certified Used Vehicles

 “Certified” is stamped on most everything these days.
 It’s also the latest buzzword - and big business - in certified used cars.

-Buying certified used cars can provide a certain peace of mind because certified pre-owned cars are inspected and repaired (where necessary) to be in optimal condition before they are offered as CPO cars for sale.
+Buying certified used cars can provide a certain peace of mind because our CPO inventory is inspected and repaired (where necessary) to be in optimal condition before they are offered as CPO cars for sale.

 The Process - How Used Cars are Certified